DataDog/terraform-aws-ecs-datadog/modules/ecs_fargate/README.md

 All of the input variables prefixed with `dd` are related to Datadog configuration.
 In order to further customize the Datadog agent configuration beyond the provided interface in this module, you can use the `dd_environment_variables` input argument to customize the Agent configuration. **Note** that `dd_environment_variables` overwrites any other environment variables with the same keys defined.
 For more information on Datadog configuration, reference [Amazon ECS on AWS Fargate](https://docs.datadoghq.com/integrations/ecs_fargate/?tab=webui) Datadog documentation.

+### Miscellaneous

+To support Process monitoring with the Datadog Agent, the Fargate task must run with `pid_mode` set to `task`.
+This configuration, however, results in a bug limiting `exec` access onto only one container in the task.
+For more information, see the [related github issue](https://github.com/aws/containers-roadmap/issues/2268).
+If you require exec access, you can explicitly set the `pid_mode` to `null`.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements